Shyn-Familys/express-rest/README.md

 const server = app.listen();
 ```

-IMPORTANT: you need add api.yml file in your swagger folder to run swagger
+IMPORTANT: you need add api.yml file in your swagger folder to run swagger.

 Example:

 ```